DementiAnalytics/dementianalytics.github.io/README.md

-# DementiAnalytics.github.io
+# dementianalytics.github.io

-Website to show what our team are doing, and our vision for the projects and goals.
+Website hosted by GitHub pages to show what our team are doing, and our vision and goals for the projects.